kavipatel04/PacManProject_student/report.md

 Part 2
 John - Created a new branch, set gitignore to ignore .env file, and created a pull request.
 Approved pull requests.
 Created a new branch for members to update the report file.

+Aarav Naveen - completed part 1 of the project, and replaced all mentions of player with pacman.
+I used mv to rename the files and grep (grep -r "player" --include="*.py" .) and sed (sed -i 's/player/pacman/g' *.py).
+Then, I double checked for any stragglers using my IDE's find and replace function to see if I missed any other instances of player.